mvkrish/sfoodtruck/README.md

-# Google Maps in React

-YouTube video can be found here: [https://youtu.be/Pf7g32CwX_s](https://youtu.be/Pf7g32CwX_s)
+# Find a foodtuck closer to you in SFO downtown.

 ## Running Locally

+You will need a Google Maps API Key to run this app locally.
-Google Maps API Key: Create a new API key from the Google developer console, making sure that `Maps JavaScript API` has been enabled.
-Copy that key into your `.env.local` file creating an ENV var with the name `REACT_APP_GOOGLE_KEY`.
+Create a new API key from the Google Cloud Platform console,
+`.env.local` file creating an ENV var with the name `SFO_FOODTRUCK_APP_GOOGLE_KEY`.